 In the event that the vehicle's battery is replaced, discharged or disconnected, it will be necessary to start the vehicle a minimum of one time using the key prior to activating the remote engine start system.
-This is required to allow the vehicle electronic systems to resynchronize. ▼ Changing the battery
+This is required to allow the vehicle electronic systems to resynchronize.

+▼ Changing the batteries

-- Do not let dust, oil or water get on or in the remote engine start transmitter when replacing the battery. - Be careful not to damage the printed circuit board in the remote engine start transmitter when replacing the battery. - Be careful not to allow children to touch the battery and any removed parts; children could swallow them. - There is a danger of explosion if an incorrect replacement battery is used.
+- Do not let dust, oil or water get on or in the remote engine start transmitter when replacing the battery. - Be careful not to damage the printed circuit board in the remote engine start transmitter when replacing the battery.

+- There is a danger of explosion if an incorrect replacement battery is used.
 Replace only with the same or equivalent type of battery. - Batteries should not be exposed to excessive heat such as sunshine, fire or the like.